brinxmat/koha-barcode-printer-bookmarklet/README.md

 # Koha barcode printer bookmarklet
-A bookmarklet for generating barcodes in LS.ext (has a dependency on the REST API that isn't standard in Koha).
+A bookmarklet for generating labels in LS.ext (has a dependency on the REST API that isn't standard in Koha).

+In any view in Koha that contains 14-digit numeric barcodes, click the bookmarklet and a new window will open that contains the formatted labels.

+In views containing many barcode numbers, a label will be created for each barcode; if an area of text is selected, only labels will be created for the barcodes in the area of selected text.

+Note that discovery of barcodes is by a simple match of 14 digits surrounded by boundaries (whitespace or punctuation).

+The bookmarklet will only work inside Koha and fails silently if there are no 14-digit barcodes in the view.

 Creates a 38 mm x 90 mm label with the following information: